 Best for hotel variety: Chase Sapphire Reserve®

 Here’s why: The Chase Sapphire Reserve® features a $300 annual travel credit that’s flexible enough for use at any hotel.
-And once this travel credit is fully used, cardmembers can earn 10 Ultimate Rewards® points per $1 spent on hotels (excluding The Edit hotels) when booked through Chase Travel.
+And once this travel credit is fully used, cardholders can earn four Ultimate Rewards® points per $1 spent on hotels when booked direct.

 Best for no annual fee: Hilton Honors American Express Card